PDXChinese/pdxchinese.github.io/_pages/artcontest.md

 ### Return of Entries:

 The returning of all entries will be coordinated by the OCC after the exhibition at the Art Space in January of 2022.
 Every effort will be made to safely return artwork to the student.
-The Friends, USFWS and the OCC will not be liable for any work that is damaged or lost during this competition.
+The Friends, USFWS and the OCC will not be liable for any work that is damaged or lost during this contest.
 All unclaimed entries will be disposed of 30 days after the January art expedition ends.

 ### Rights of Images: